waughsh/waughsh.github.io/_posts/2019-1-21-a-generative-model-of-discourse.md

 The last choice is to do monte carlo estimation on the Theorem 1's original equation: $v\_w \approx A \mathbb{E}(\frac{1}{n} \sum_{w_i \in s} v\_{w_i} \vert w \in s)​$, replace the expectation with sampling over window $s​$ and sampling over word $w​$, and find $A​$ as a linear regression problem.
 This is also the method the original paper has chosen.

-If we suppose that $u​$ is the averaged discourse vectors for word $w​$, then iterating through the vocabulary, we should be able to find matrix $A​$ by solving the following optimization:
+If we suppose that $u$ is the averaged discourse vectors for word $w$, then iterating through the vocabulary, we should be able to find matrix $A$ by solving the following optimization:
 $$
 \arg\min_A \sum_w \| A u_w - v_w \|_2^2
 $$